Peer Mentorship

 Program Details

-• Attend five group sessions
+• Attend seven group sessions

 • Time commitment: one-two hours per week for 12 weeks